-Our partners over the years include Volunteering Matters, the Bulldog Trust, City Philanthropy, Charity Finance Group, ICAEW, Garfield Weston Foundation, Esmée Fairbairn Foundation, the Do-It Trust, Good People, DataKind UK and Team London.
+Other partners over the years include City Philanthropy, Charity Finance Group, ICAEW, Garfield Weston Foundation, Esmée Fairbairn Foundation, the Do-It Trust, Good People and the Cranfield Trust.

 Brian Smouha started working in the City over fifty years ago and founded the Coalition for Efficiency in 2010 after attending a workshop run by The Institute for Philanthropy .
 He is a qualified accountant and was a Partner in Deloitte & Touche from 1970 until his retirement in 2001.
 During that time he established the specialist Financial Institutions Group, led the liquidation of BCCI, and from 1997 to 2001 led the Deloitte & Touche audit of the World Bank.
 He is currently a trustee of The Bulldog Trust, Volunteering Matters and has a portfolio of other pro bono commitments.
 Brian was the founding chair of GuideStar UK and a founding trustee of The Institute for Philanthropy.

-Antonia Orr joined the Coalition for Efficiency in 2015 as Chief Executive .
-Prior to joining, Antonia was General Manager at ECT Charity where she led the development of a social value methodology for the community transport sector.
+Antonia Orr joined the Coalition for Efficiency in 2015 as Chief Executive.
+Prior to joining, Antonia was General Manager at ECT Charity, a leading social enterprise, where she led the development of a social value methodology for the community transport sector.
 Antonia helped to launch and grow UnLtd’s Global Social Entrepreneurship Network in 2013 as part of the On Purpose Associate programme.
 Before this, Antonia spent 5 years living in Mexico City where she led the Development team at Semillas, a non-profit women’s fund which supports women-led grassroots organisations working to close the gender gap in Mexico.
 Antonia has a degree in Modern Languages from Balliol College, Oxford.